top of page

 • The Saint Martin’s Flood of 1285, after the dykes broke the land was flooded twice.
 Followed by severe frost, which increased the number of casualties further;

-• The Saint Lucia’s Flood of 1287 that took, according to contemporary estimations, about 30,000 people along the coast between Stavoren and the River Lauwers;
+• The Saint Lucia’s Flood of 1287, that took, according to contemporary estimations, about 30,000 people along the coast between the town of Stavoren and the River Lauwers;

-• The storm flood of 1318 that also damaged Stavoren.
+• The storm flood of 1318, that also damaged the town of Stavoren.
 The same year bishop of Utrecht makes an appeal to assist the Saint Odulf Abbey because of, among other, the destructions inflicted by the sea;

 • In the year 1223, the bishop of Utrecht again makes an appeal for help.
 Two of the abbey’s towers have collapsed into the sea, and much of its crops had failed as well.

-Check also our post Half a million deaths.
+Check also our blog posts Half a million deaths.
 A forgotten North Sea disaster… and Out of Averting the Inevitable a Community Was Born for an even more concrete picture of the 'cold dust'.

 storm floods

 Yes, we can complain about the weather these days, but we personally would not like to change places with our relatives in the High Middle Ages.
-It could be cold as well, albeit a bit later in time.
-Pieter Haring from Stavoren placed a bet on February 7, 1435, that he would drive twelve oxen across the frozen Lake Almere to the town of Enkhuizen in the region of Westfrieslan.
-Pieter won the bet.
+Besides storms and floods, it could be freezing cold as well, albeit a bit later in time.
+Pieter Haring from Stavoren placed a bet on February 7, 1435, that he would drive twelve oxen across the frozen Zuiderzee to the town of Enkhuizen in the region of Westfriesland.
+He won the bet.

 Anyway, as a result of all the natural disasters, the abbey was slowly drowning since day one it was founded.
 Whereas the abbey stood still next to the water at the beginning of the twelfth century, a century later it already stood in the water.
 In the year 1214, the abbot wisely decided to relocate the abbey into the town of Stavoren.